Dog Bite Lawyer in Dallas

 Is There a Time Limit for Filing a Dog Bite Injury Claim in Dallas?

 Yes.
-In Texas, the statute of limitations gives you two years from the date of a dog attack to file a personal injury lawsuit.
+In Texas, the statute of limitations gives you two years from the date of a dog attack to file a dog bite lawsuit or a personal injury lawsuit.
 If you try to file your case after the deadline passes, it will most likely be dismissed in court.

-Though most dog bite injury claims are settled out of court, it is still very important to preserve your ability to sue in case a fair out-of-court settlement cannot be reached.
+Though most dog bite injury claims are settled out of court, it is still very important to preserve your ability to sue.
+You should do this in case a fair out-of-court settlement cannot be reached.
 This means that it is essential that you comply with the governing deadline.
 Failure to do so will severely limit your legal right to compensation.
 Our Dallas personal injury attorneys will help.

 Again, though dogs are beloved pets throughout the country, this does not eliminate the possibility that they may sometimes attack.
 If you were injured in a dog attack at no fault of your own, chances are you are entitled to compensation from the pet owner.
-Do not wait to speak to a personal injury attorney.
-Contact the Dallas dog bite lawyers at The Wilhite Law Firm for a free consultation today.
+Do not wait to speak to our team of personal injury attorneys.
+Contact the Dallas dog bite injury lawyers at The Wilhite Law Firm through 214-888-8080 or through our online form for a free consultation today.
+Our law firm can help you get the compensation you deserve.